 The Core Argument: Mission Must Guide the Way

-The speaker argues that we too often confuse values with mission, leading to a diluted focus and a reluctance to make hard choices.
+I argue that we too often confuse our values with our mission, leading to a diluted focus and a reluctance to make hard choices.
 We try to be fair to everyone, say yes to everything, and keep everything balanced.
-But as he puts it, "That's not leadership.
-That's comfort, and comfort kills progress."
+But I've learned that's not leadership.
+That's comfort, and comfort kills progress.

 When "Good Values" Aren't Enough: The Sears & K-Mart Lesson